prgrphnrtr/mUPC/1 - laws/UPCA/UPCA.md

 CONSIDERING that the fragmented market for patents and the significant variations between national court systems are detrimental for innovation, in particular for small and medium-sized enterprises which have difficulties to enforce their patents and to defend themselves against unfounded claims and claims relating to patents which should be revoked;

-CONSIDERING that the European Patent Convention (‘EPC’) which has been ratified by all Member States of the European Union provides for a single procedure for granting European patents by the European Patent Office;
+CONSIDERING that the European Patent Convention (‘EPC') which has been ratified by all Member States of the European Union provides for a single procedure for granting European patents by the European Patent Office;

 CONSIDERING that by virtue of Regulation (EU) No 1257/2012[^2], patent proprietors can request unitary effect of their European patents so as to obtain unitary patent protection in the Member States of the European Union participating in the enhanced cooperation;